h4cktoria/HCoG/README.md

 ## Objectives

-The main objective of this library is to easen the building of keyboard controlled CLI/TUI programs.
+The main objective of this library is to make the building of keyboard-driven CLI/TUI programs easier.

 ## Documentation